wso2/docs-is/en/docs/concepts/intro-protocols.md

 is a type of computer communications protocol, that is designed to transfer authentication data between two or more entities.

 ### Password authentication protocol
 This is one of the oldest protocols used in the authentication.
-When using this protocol the authentication happens using typical user-name and password approach.
+When using this protocol the authentication happens using typical **username and password** approach.
 Even though this approach is simple to use and deploy it has some security considerations.
-If a malicious user is able to guess or obtain the password of a legitimate user, he can access the system.
+If a malicious can able to guess or obtain the password of a legitimate user, he can access the system.

 ![password-authentication](../assets/img/concepts/password-authentication-protocol.png)